cityofaustin/Residential-Permitting/_projects/interior-remodel/define.md

 ## You may need to hire a licensed professional

-Depending on the specific plans for your remodeling or addition project, you may need to hire a licensed professional such as an engineer, architect or surveyor to complete certain parts of the application.
+Depending on the specific plans for your remodeling project, you may need to hire a licensed professional such as an engineer, architect or surveyor to complete certain parts of the application.

 Find out which application materials may need to be prepared by a licensed professional in the Apply section or during your consultation